samuraitruong/py-chess-board/readme.md

 ```

-To debug the board with the cell index, just need to set DEBUG=1 when run the application
+To debug the board with the cell index, just need to set DEBUG=1 when running the application

 ```sh
 DEBUG=1 ./start.sh